 As previously noted, the FP stipulates individual material limits regarding the maximum amount of portland cement that may be replaced with mineral admixtures of fly ash, ground granulated blast furnace slag and silica fume.
 In addition, when more than one mineral admixture is used in combination with portland cement, inclusive of blended cements, the collective combination of materials is also limited.
 These collective material limitations are applicable in very severe circumstances for concrete exposed to freezing and thawing and in continuous contact with moisture and exposed to deicing chemicals.

-The FP mineral admixture limitation requirements both individual and collective for structural concrete, rigid pavements and minor concrete are summarized in Exhibit 5-3.
+The FP has limitations on the individual and collective amount of supplemental cementitious materials for structural concrete and minor concrete and are summarized in Exhibit 5-42.